 Fabric liners are washable and can be used long-term.
 Plastic liners work best on open wire shelves, where they prevent items from becoming unevenly balanced or falling through the shelving.
 Foam liners provide extra cushion for delicate, breakable items.
 Vinyl liners are the least expensive and are available in the widest array of colors and patterns, but adhesive-backed liners leave a sticky residue when removed.

 20. Create a Container Garden

-Another great DIY home project for the whole family is creating a container garden.
+Another great DIY home project for the entire family is creating a container garden.
 Pretty up your patio with a bouquet of flowering plants in a decorative container.
 Create bright color combinations that will attract pollinators for an added bonus.

 Select an appropriate outdoor container with a drain hole in the bottom and fill it with potting soil.
 Let the kids choose a selection of plants.
 The rule of thumb is to combine a thriller, filler, and spiller—a tall, showy plant, smaller plants to fill in the space, and a trailing plant to spill over the side.
-Take care that all plants have similar sunlight and water requirements and are suitable for your climate
+Take care that all plants have similar sunlight and water requirements and are suitable for your climate.

 One kind of container you might want to add to your home are window boxes filled with beautiful flowers.

 Why not make the mundane tasks a little more fun?
 Let your personality shine by landscaping the mailbox, which might take some of the pain out of finding bills inside it.
 For starters, you can repurpose items around your home that are meaningful to you, adding humor, architecture, or historical significance to your daily routine of mail collection.
 Many of these are easy DIY projects you can do with a few tools.